-Filling the house with the smell of venison, pasta sauce, and cheese is literally one of my favorite things in life.
+Filling the house with the smell of venison, pasta sauce, and cheese is one of my favorite things in life and that’s why I love Baked Venison Ziti.
 Then another favorite is when it’s done and I see a piece with gooey cheese drooping down.

 Ok, so maybe I’m a little weird about food, but I’d rather say I simply appreciate food and all of its beauty.
 Yeah, that’s it!
 In all seriousness, I absolutely love this recipe!
 It’s an inexpensive recipe that’s really easy to make, everyone loves it and its enough to feed a small army of teenagers and it’s great as leftovers–if you have any leftover!
 Oh, and it makes the house smell wonderful.